-The Social Links feature lets users choose profile links for their theme’s social media integration from selected services connected to Publicize.
+The Social Links feature lets users choose profile links for their theme’s social media integration from selected services connected to Jetpack Social.
 To use this you will need to:

 - Add theme support through the